Assistant Resident Manager

-Summary: The Assistant Resident Manager is responsible for assisting the Resident Manager in the oversight of the daily operations of the assigned property.
+Summary: The Assistant Resident Manager is responsible for assisting the Resident Manager in overseeing the assigned property's daily operations.
 Responsibilities include but are not limited to assisting with the completion of documentation for resident files and/or property management, answering incoming phone lines, filing, posting of rent bills, managing work orders, interacting with residents and reception of walk-in inquiries.
 The Assistant Resident Manager may be required to assume the responsibilities of the Resident Manager when the Resident Manager is absent.
-There is no apartment/housing within the community. .
+There is apartment/housing within the community.
 The Assistant Resident Manager’s duties normally involve assisting in the performance of the duties set forth below:

 Specific Duties and Responsibilities: The following reflects Burbank Housing’s definition of essential functions for this job but does not restrict the tasks that may be assigned.

 - Review tenant applications for eligibility; maintain and purge waiting lists; show available units.

 - Follows Burbank Housing’s procedure for processing eligible applicants within the program guidelines attached to the property (i.e. TCAC, USDA, CHFA, HUD, RHCP).
 Works diligently to ensure that all new move-in files are complete and orderly.

 - Attends training as needed and recommended by Burbank Housing.
 This training may require overnight stays out of town.

 - Walks property at least twice per day (once in the morning and once in the evening) to assure residents of management presence and to monitor the overall appearance of the property.

 - Attends regular in-house training and informational meetings offered by Burbank Housing.